drCoilHead/drCoilHead/README.md

 👋 Hi, I’m @drCoilHead!

-👀 I’m interested in ML and data analysis.
+👀 I’m interested in ML and data analysis. (and Latin and Beethoven)

-- 🌱 I’m currently learning ML with Python.
+🌱 I’m currently learning ML with Python. (and Latin!)

-- 💞️ I’m looking to collaborate on pattern detection for early detection of (destructive) changes, be they natural or man-made.
+💞️ I’m looking to collaborate on pattern detection for early detection of (destructive) changes, be they natural or man-made.
 Such as disinformation or environmental changes.

-- 📫 How to reach me ...
+📫 How to reach me - please ask!

 <!---
 drCoilHead/drCoilHead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.